microsoft/reactxp/docs/docs/components/image.md

 prefetch(url: string): Promise<boolean>;

 // Similarly to [prefetch], this method loads a remote image and stores it in
 // a cache.
-If prefetching was succesfull it will also get image dimensions.
+If prefetching was successful it will also get image dimensions.
 It will be
 // useful if you need [getNativeHeight] or [getNativeWidth] after image
 // was loaded because you will get this info together with prefetching and before
 // you actually need to show the image.